contributor bios

 Candace Kubinec

-Candace is a photographer and poet from western Pennsylvania.
-She tries to capture the quiet moments and overlooked things in the world around her.
+Candace is a poet and photographer from Western Pennsylvania.
+She tries to capture the wonder of the world in her poetry and photos.

 E.P.
 Lande